Want to find out how a secretary spends their work day?

 - For more senior positions: training and supervising junior admin staff.

-In order to perform these duties, secretaries need to have the following skills and characteristics:
+To perform these duties, secretaries need the following skills and characteristics:

 - Excellent communication skills (both written and verbal)